 Our Collection

-We collect all depictions of Black and Indigenous people and People of Color (BIPOC) in mainstream picture books published or distributed in the U.S. since 2002.
-Our collection is uniquely comprehensive -- to serve research and education -- and uniquely accessible through most libraries -- to serve general use.
+We collect all depictions of Black and Indigenous Peoples and People of Color (BIPOC) in mainstream children’s and young adult books published or distributed in the U.S following the inclusion criteria below.
+Our collection is uniquely comprehensive — to serve research and education — and uniquely accessible through most libraries — to serve general use.

 Two rows of shelves in the library filled with children’s books.
 There are children’s picture books with racially and culturally diverse characters displayed on top of both shelves.